obsidianmd/obsidian-sample-plugin/README.md

 ## How to use the Task List Kanban

-### Where to find the Task List Kanban within Obsidian
+### How to add a Task List Kanban within Obsidian

-The Task List Kanban can be found in the left hand side toolbar in Obsidian.
-Click the icon to open the Task List Kanban.

-IMAGE HERE
+Right click on the folder in which you want your Task List Kanban to appear.
+Choose 'Create kanban'.
+Your new Task List Kanban file has been created!

-### Setting up your kanban & managing columns
+### Managing columns

-You'll want to set up the columns that you want to appear in your kanban, including the number of columns.

-xxxxx
+Default kanban columns will be provided for you.
+You can either keep using these or set up your own, including change the number of columns in the kanban.

+Select the settings icon in the top right corner of your kanban file.
+You will see the section 'Columns', here you can add/edit/remove columns as you like.
+Separate the column names with a ','.

 You will be able to rename/add/remove these columns at anytime.
 However!
 Please think carefully when naming your columns, as any tasks you add to that column will be associated with the exact column name.
 This means that if you change a column name in the future, all the tasks associated with the old version of that column will end up in 'uncategorised'.
-They are NOT automatically applied to the new naming of the column.
+These tasks are NOT automatically applied to the new naming of the column.

+### Defining the folder scope of the kanban

+I.e. Where should we try to find tasks for this Kanban?

+Place the kanban in the folder in which you are listing the tasks that you want to appear in the kanban.
+These tasks can be spread over multiple files within that folder.

+Alternatively, if you would prefer for every task within your entire Obsidian to appear in the kanban, choose 'Every folder' in the Folder scope kanban settings.
+This is found in the settings menu in the top right of the kanban.

 ### Adding a task to your kanban

 Create a 'task' in any Obsidian file.
 You can do this by highlighting any text, right clicking, and then selling Paragraph > Task list.

-IMAGE HERE

 This task will now automatically appear in your kanban, under the 'Uncategorised' column.
 (Note this Uncategorised column will only display if you have uncategorised tasks.)

-To place the task in a column you have two choices to do this:
+To place the task in a specific kanban column you have two choices to do this:

 1. From within the Obsidian file, add text to the task that reads '#[name of column]'
 2. From within the Kanban view, drag the task from uncategorised to whichever column you desire.
 This will automatically add to the task file the text, '#[name of column]'

 The text '#[name of column]' will not be visible in the kanban view, so it won't clog up your tasks!
 You can only assign each task to one column within your kanban.

 IMAGE HERE